-After selecting topics and groups, students will conduct individual research on their developmental domains and will meet regularly with their group to compare findings.
+After selecting topics and groups, students will conduct individual research on their famous or notable person and will meet regularly with their group to compare findings.
 Groups will prepare a Presentation Script, which will be a 5 page script of what will be spoken during their group presentation which will be submitted in hardcopy at the start of class time.
 As this is a script and not a research report, in-text citations are not necessary, but references should be attached at the end as an appendix.
+In addition, HEXACO scores of all famous persons should be attached as an appendix.
 Sentences do not need to be complete or in APA style.
 Students will be evaluated based on content (depth & breadth), clarity of expression, creativity, and logical analyses of their projects.
 A grading rubric will be provided in advance during the semester.
 Feedback will be given on the script which should be taken into account before the final Group Presentation is prepared.
-All group members should contribute research from their respective developmental domains, but depending on the group contract, different levels of commitment to writing the script are acceptable.
+All group members should contribute research from their respective persons, but depending on the group contract, different levels of commitment to writing the script are acceptable.